Leon0402/sqlite_orm/README.md

 Alternatively, cmake can download the project directly from github during configure stage and therefore you don't need to install the lib before.
 Againt a target `sqlite_orm::sqlite_orm` will be available which you can link against.
 Have a look at examples/fetch_content for a full example.

+Also have a look at the Configuration section to see what you can customize.

 ## None cmake